Edgar Allan Poe, Baltimore, MD, USA | Addresses – 515 W Fayette Street – MAP

 John Allan was disgusted with the idea.
 Took back all his financial support and Edgar hated him for it.
 Arguments and many things said.

 Edgar confronted John on his infidelity while Frances was still alive, which by the way, was true.
 Proven when just 3 years after Frances’ death, John remarried a woman named Louisa Patterson.

 That’s when John disowned Edgar.
 Maybe reconsidering his decision to leave the army, it would be decided without him.
 They found out Poe was only 18 when joining.
 He was discharged.

 And one final shot of tragedy to poor Poe… soon after that his beloved brother Henry died.

 If pain fuels a writer’s passion, these events created a legend.

 Edgar Allan Poe : The Writer

-He was fired for being drunk on the job.
+From the outside everything seemed fine.
+Until he was fired for being drunk on the job.